-When you click Store Changes in the Task Settings dialog box, you can configure the Store Changes Settings for a replication task.
+When Store Changes is turned on in the task settings, you can configure the Store Changes Settings for a replication task.

 Store changes processing is ON/OFF: